enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

-Great ... but: the principles behind that change prompt a related change to the rendering of an Inline Content ContentBlock having newlines, such as can occur with interpolation, C<= expr>, or similar: like the above, the initial whitespace, and the initial text is rendered immediately after any Html start tag.
-For some Haml users, this will be WSE Haml's most obvious departure from the Legacy Haml rendering.
+Great ... but: the principles behind that change prompt a related change to the rendering of an Inline Content ContentBlock having newlines, such as can occur with interpolation, `= expr`, or similar: like the above, the initial whitespace, and the initial text is rendered immediately after any Html start tag.
+For some Haml users, this will be WSE Haml's most obvious departure of existing facilities from the Legacy Haml rendering.

       Code 7-03